-As the only instructor register supported by the industry’s leading trade bodies and validated by the DVSA, the National Register exists simply to improve and monitor LGV (often called HGV) instructor standards, ensuring professionalism and a high standard of training in our industry.
+As the only register supported by the industry’s leading trade bodies and validated by the DVSA, the National Register exists simply to improve and monitor LGV (often called HGV) instructor and assessor standards, ensuring professionalism and a high standard of training in our industry.
 The Register has the following objectives:

 - To agree and maintain a set of standards for the skills and underpinning knowledge required to be an effective LGV instructor

 - To improve the standard of LGV instruction available

 - To increase the number of registered LGV instructors

 - To contribute to an improvement in the national pass rate of LGV vocational tests